Finagraph/strongbox-webwidgets/finconnect-react/README.md

     };

-As you might expect step is the current step the user is on.   pctComplete is valid when step is equal to 'progress' or 'qbdProgress'.
+As you might expect `step` is the current step the user is on.   `pctComplete` is valid when step is equal to `progress`.
 This helps you customize the content shown while the progress bar is moving.
 A more realistic example for replacing this content would be:

     {(props) => {
         if (props.step === BorrowerSteps.choosePackage) {